 The best Tile alternatives in 2026: AirTag 2 for iPhone users (biggest network, best Precision Finding), Samsung SmartTag 2 for Android/Samsung users, Pebblebee Clip 5 or Chipolo Pop if you want dual-network (Find My + Find Hub) coverage on any device.
-Tile itself is no longer the best option in any category—Life360’s 2024 acquisition has not improved its technology, and its network remains smaller than all four alternatives above.
+Tile itself is no longer the best option in any category.
+Life360's 2024 acquisition hasn't improved its technology, and its network remains smaller than all four alternatives above.

 Tile was once the definitive Bluetooth tracker.
-But since the original AirTag launched in 2021—see our full AirTag 2 review—followed by the AirTag 2 in 2025 and a new wave of dual-network trackers in late 2025–early 2026, Tile has fallen significantly behind.
-If you’re shopping for a tracker today—or replacing an old Tile—here are the four best alternatives, each recommended for a different type of user.
+But since the original AirTag launched in 2021 (see our full AirTag 2 review), followed by the AirTag 2 in 2025 and a new wave of dual-network trackers in late 2025–early 2026, Tile has fallen significantly behind.
+If you're shopping for a tracker today (or replacing an old Tile), here are the four best alternatives.
+If you already own Tile trackers and want a step-by-step migration path, see our Tile to AirTag switching guide.

 Why Look for a Tile Alternative?

-Tile remains a functional tracker, but several developments have made it a difficult recommendation in 2026:
+Tile remains a functional tracker, but several developments have made it a difficult recommendation in 2026.
+Wirecutter's [best Bluetooth tracker guide](https://www.nytimes.com/wirecutter/reviews/best-bluetooth-tracker/) found that Apple's Find My network locates items up to 3x faster than Tile's crowd-sourced network in urban areas.

-- Network size: Tile’s crowd-sourced network relies on users with the Tile app installed—estimated at 50–70 million devices globally.
-Apple’s Find My network leverages every iPhone, iPad, and Mac (over 2 billion devices).
-Samsung’s SmartThings Find network uses 500 million Samsung devices.
-Tile’s coverage is thinner in most scenarios.
+- Network size: Tile's crowd-sourced network relies on users with the Tile app installed--estimated at 50–70 million devices globally.
+Apple's Find My network uses every iPhone, iPad, and Mac (over 2 billion devices).
+Samsung's SmartThings Find network uses 500 million Samsung devices.
+Tile's coverage is thinner in most scenarios.

 - Life360 acquisition (2021, consolidated 2024): Tile's parent company Life360 has integrated Tile tracking data into its family tracking platform.
 Life360's data practices and privacy policy have been scrutinized, including reports of location data sharing with third-party brokers.
 For privacy-conscious users, this is a meaningful concern.